intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama3_llamacpp_ollama_quickstart.md

 Visit [Run Ollama with IPEX-LLM on Intel GPU](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/ollama_quickstart.html), and follow the instructions in section [Install IPEX-LLM for llama.cpp](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/llama_cpp_quickstart.html#install-ipex-llm-for-llama-cpp) to install the IPEX-LLM with Ollama binary, then follow the instructions in section [Initialize Ollama](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/ollama_quickstart.html#initialize-ollama) to initialize.

-**After above steps, you should have created a conda environment, named `llm-cpp` for instance and have ollama binary in your current directory.**
+**After above steps, you should have created a conda environment, named `llm-cpp` for instance and have ollama binary file in your current directory.**

-**Now you can use these executable file by standard Ollama usage.**
+**Now you can use this executable file by standard Ollama usage.**

 #### 2.2 Run Llama3 on Intel GPU using Ollama